beebono/handecoder/README.md

 # HanDecoder Wrapper Library (libhandecoder)

-A wrapper library that enables and forces the use of H264 hardware video decoding when using FFmpeg, specifically tailored for platforms that either support V4L2M2M natively or Rockchip SoCs.
+A wrapper library that enables and forces the use of H264 hardware video decoding when using FFmpeg, specifically tailored for platforms that either support V4L2M2M natively or Allwinner/Rockchip SoCs.
 (Maybe more in the future!)

 ## Overview

 This library wraps a precompiled program with an FFmpeg implementation that provides the following benefits:

-- Simplified integration with pre-compiled programs that use FFmpeg for H264 software video decoding.
+- Simplified integration with certain pre-compiled programs that use FFmpeg for H264 software video decoding.
 - Hardware-accelerated H264 video decoding on platforms that support V4L2 M2M natively.
 - Integration of Rockchip SoC support with the MPP video engine via h264_rkmpp.
+- Graceful fallback to software-based H264 video decoding, wrapping the frames in DRM_PRIME format for compatibility.

 ## Device Support

 Currently intended for use with:
 - Linux-based systems with V4L2 M2M support.
-- Rockchip SoCs with the rkmpp video engine.
+- Rockchip SoCs with the MPP video engine.
+- Allwinner SoCs with the cedar video engine.

 Currently tested and working with:
-- RK3566 (Miyoo Flip, Powkiddy X55)
-- Qualcomm SD865 (Retroid Pocket MiniV2/Flip)
-- Qualcomm SD8Gen2 (Odin 2)
+- None yet...

 ## Build dependencies